relmonta/hyphai/README.md

-# HyPhAI: Hybrid Physics-AI Approach for Cloud Cover Nowcasting
+# HyPhAICC v1.0: A Hybrid Physics-AI approach for probability fields advection, application to cloud cover nowcasting
-This repository contains the source code for the paper "[Hybrid Physics-AI Architecture for Cloud Cover Nowcasting](https://egusphere.copernicus.org/preprints/2024/egusphere-2023-3078)" by [Rachid El Montassir](https://www.linkedin.com/in/rachid-elmontassir/), [Olivier Pannekoucke](https://github.com/opannekoucke) and [Corentin Lepeyre](https://github.com/clapeyre).
+This repository contains the source code for the paper "[HyPhAICC v1.0: A Hybrid Physics-AI approach for probability fields advection, application to cloud cover nowcasting](https://egusphere.copernicus.org/preprints/2024/egusphere-2023-3078)" by [Rachid El Montassir](https://www.linkedin.com/in/rachid-elmontassir/), [Olivier Pannekoucke](https://github.com/opannekoucke) and [Corentin Lepeyre](https://github.com/clapeyre).

 [![DOI](https://zenodo.org/badge/733070317.svg)](https://zenodo.org/doi/10.5281/zenodo.10401953)
 ## Abstract
 This work proposes a hybrid approach that combines physics and Artificial Intelligence (AI) for cloud cover nowcasting.
 It addresses the limitations of traditional deep learning methods in producing realistic and physically consistent results that can generalize to unseen data.
-The proposed approach enforces a physical behaviour, in the first model, denoted HyPhAI-1, a multi-level advection dynamics is considered as a hard constraint for a trained U-Net model.
+The proposed approach enforces a physical behaviour, in the first model, denoted HyPhAICC-1, a multi-level advection dynamics is considered as a hard constraint for a trained U-Net model.
 Our experiments show that the hybrid formulation outperforms not only traditional deep learning methods, but also the EUMETSAT Extrapolated Imagery model (EXIM) in terms of both qualitative and quantitative results.
 In particular, we illustrate that the hybrid model preserves more details and achieves higher scores based on similarity metrics in comparison to the U-Net.
 Remarkably, these improvements are achieved while using only one-third of the data required by the other models.
-Another model, denoted HyPhAI-2, adds a source term to the advection equation, it impaired the visual rendering but displayed the best performance in terms of Accuracy.
+Another model, denoted HyPhAICC-2, adds a source term to the advection equation, it impaired the visual rendering but displayed the best performance in terms of Accuracy.
 These results suggest that the proposed hybrid Physics-AI architecture provides a promising solution to overcome the limitations of classical AI methods, and contributes to open up new possibilities for combining physical knowledge with deep learning models.

-## HyPhAI-1 architecture
+## HyPhAICC-1 architecture
 ![](docs/architectures/hyphai_1.png)

-## HyPhAI-2 architecture
+## HyPhAICC-2 architecture
 ![](docs/architectures/hyphai_2.png)

-## Results (HyPhAI-1)
+## Results (HyPhAICC-1)
 ### Forecasts
 ![](docs/animations/hyphai-1/202101021200.gif)